 With luck, you should be able to use the new Wi-Fi password you just generated to access your new home network now!
 You should use your router’s guest network if it has one if not.
 Your guests can still use the internet service, but they won’t be able to connect to other computer systems or storage devices on your network.

 To use a wired router, you’ll need a cable to connect it to the devices you want to power.
 There is no need for a cable with a Wi-Fi router.
-If you have a lot of people in your house using a lot of different devices, you’ll want to make sure your house is Wi-Fi ready.
+If you have a lot of people in your house using a lot of different devices connected, you’ll have to make sure your house is ready with Wi-Fi connection.

 What does a router do and how does it work?